We are approached by a very wide range of potential customers. From garden shed inventors to household brands.

 Whilst it may be easier to differentiate your new product if it has no direct competitors, the other side of the coin is that consumers may not be looking for it.
 So without clever and/or expensive marketing campaigns, how will the inventor persuade customers to buy their product?
 They have never needed it before.

-Many recent innovations and headline grabbing successful product businesses don’t invent completely new products.
+Many recent innovations and headline grabbing successful product businesses don’t develop completely new products.
 They build on an existing platform with a proven customer base.

 Dyson made an innovative step within an existing (and very competitive) market.
 But millions of people globally were already buying vacuum cleaners.
 Apple didn’t invent the personal music player.
 Many people owned ‘personal stereos’ for decades before the iPod was launched.
 They did create an object that was very desirable, but it could be argued the real innovation was the software that made buying and organising your music so simple.